unicode-org/cldr/docs/dev/generate-emoji-paths.md

 TODO: test that derived names are complete

-BRS:
+BRS (if the UCD files are adjusted after the start of the release):
 ----

-Do the above, except that you only need to
+As above, except that you only need to

 1. Run unicodetools GenerateEmoji with the beta options
 2. Copy emoji-test.txt into org.unicode.cldr.util.data.emoji